agbenn/bse_dsdm/README.md

     git push origin feature-name
     ```

-5. **Open a pull request, providing a detailed description of your changes.**
+5. **Open a pull request, providing a detailed description of your changes.
+Please be sure to include unit tests into the testing directory with any functions.**

 6. **Your pull request will be reviewed, and once accepted, it will be merged into the main branch.**